 Before pitching, please review the guidelines below and do the following:

-- Spend some time on Well+Good.
-While we’ve briefly outlined below the topic areas and story formats we publish, the best way for you to get a sense of our tone and scope is to cozy up for some QT with the site.
+- Spend some time reading Well+Good.
+While we’ve briefly outlined below the topic areas and story formats we publish, the best way for you to get a sense of our tone and scope is to cozy up for some quality time with the site.
 While you’re there, please also check to see if we’ve already covered the idea you’re about to pitch—by far, the top reason we turn down pitches is because we’ve published similar pieces in the past.

 - Google your own idea.
 It might seem like a no-brainer, but you'd be surprised by how often we're pitched stories that are very close to articles we've seen in other health and wellness publications.
 We’re looking for original stories and angles, so if your pitch has been widely covered in a similar way by other titles, we likely won’t approve it.